youngmin-chung/LeetCodeReview/README.md

   </details>

-  __Study Plan #02 - Data Structure 1__ : In mathematics and computer science, an algorithm is defined as a process or set of rules to be followed in calculations or other problem-solving operations.
-This practical method is often used in calculations, data processing, and automatic reasoning because it contains clear and concise instructions and can be executed in limited time and space complexities.
+  __Study Plan #02 - Data Structure 1__ : In computer science, a data structure is a way to store and organize data.
+During the computer programming process, identifying and using the appropriate data structure is an important task as it can improve the overall efficiency of the algorithm.
+In large-scale systems, choosing the most suitable data structure directly impacts the difficulty of program design and the final quality and performance.

   <details>